James Conner (American football): 2014 season

 Conner started his sophomore season rushing for 153 yards on 14 carries and scored a season-high four touchdowns in the season-opening 62–0 win over Delaware.
-On November 1, 2014, Conner rushed for a career-high 263 rushing yards on a career-high 38 attempts and scored three touchdowns during a 48–51 double-overtime loss to No. 24 Duke.
+On November 1, 2014, Conner rushed for a career-high 263 rushing yards on a career-high 38 attempts and scored three touchdowns during a 51–48 double-overtime loss to No. 24 Duke.
 The next game, he passed 200 yards rushing for a second consecutive game with 30 carries for 220 yards and career-high-tying four touchdowns in a loss to North Carolina.
-In his sophomore season in 2014, Conner rushed for 1,765 yards on 298 attempts and set an ACC record with 26 rushing touchdowns.
-He led the ACC in rushing yards and ranked 7th in the FBS.
-At the end of the season, he was named the ACC Player of the Year and garnered AFCA first-team All-American honors.
+In his sophomore season in 2014, Conner rushed for 1,765 yards on 298 attempts and set an Atlantic Coast Conference (ACC) record with 26 rushing touchdowns.
+He led the ACC in rushing yards and ranked 7th in the Football Bowl Subdivision.
+At the end of the season, he was named the ACC Player of the Year and garnered American Football Coaches Association first-team All-American honors.